codepath/android_guides/Configuring-a-Parse-Server.md

 #### Signing up with Heroku

 Use Heroku if you have little or no experience with setting up web sites.
 Heroku allows you to manage changes to deploy easily by specifying a GitHub repository to use.
-In addition, it comes with a UI-driven data viewer.
+In addition, it comes with a UI data viewer from MongoLabs.

 1. Click on the button below to start the process: